University Scholars Program (USP)

 - A statement of expected graduation.

 Awardees will be selected by the College of Veterinary Medicine’s Research Committee and the Associate Dean for Research.
-The student and faculty mentor will be notified of the selection by February 21, 2017.
+The student and faculty mentor will be notified of the selection by February 26, 2018.
+Students will receive an e-mail on March 2, 2018 from the University Scholars Program indicating final acceptance or non-acceptance into the UF program.
 Students not selected should consider pursuing their proposed research projects with their mentors to obtain credit toward Honors Research recognition.

 Stipends and Travel